natesymer/silence/README.md

 Silence is not a finished language, and will probably remain a toy; unless someone cares a whole lot!

 The idea is to remain as brief as possible; under 1000 lines of code, ideally under 400-500 with primitives.
 The core syntax and semantics come in at ~300 lines.
+The FFI is ~200 lines of Haskell and ~200 lines of C.

 ## What's implemented:

+- Semantics (see Silence.Semantics module)
 	- Primitives
-	- Anything you'd need to write a solipsistic program
-	- IO will be implemented soon using the FFI (or maybe through a datatype with literals!)
-		- File path in \`\` will open a file etc...
-- Basic semantics (see Silence.Semantics module)
-	- Environment lookup
+	- Environments
 	- Expression evaluation
+	- Function definition/application
 - Syntax
-- C FFI (see `ffi_example/`)
+- C FFI (see `examples/ffi/`)
 	- TODO: documentation

 ## What will be implemented: